-TSUKUYUMI – Full Moon Down is a strategy board game which dispenses with any luck or coincidence and thus especially challenges the tactical abilities of its three to five players.
+TSUKUYUMI – Full Moon Down is a strategy board game which dispenses with any luck or random elements and thus particulary challenges the tactical abilities of its three to five players.

-The modular board represents the barren floor of the Pacific Ocean, which surrounds the stranded moon.
-Up to 40 hexagonal area tiles can be arranged around the moon area.
-These area tiles can bring (additional) victory points, but can also contain modification symbols such as the impassable or radioactive symbols.
-The goal of the game is to gain victory points by conquering and holding as many area tiles as possible.
+The modular board represents the barren Pacific bottom that extends around the stranded moon: Up to 40 hexagonal tiles can be arranged around the moon area.
+These areas can provide (additional) victory points, but also modification symbols such as the impassable sign or contamination.

-The centrepiece of TSUKUYUMI - Full Moon Down are the diverse but balanced factions.
+The core of TSUKUYUMI - Full Moon Down is made up of the diverse but balanced factions.

-Every player selects a faction at the beginning of the game which has its own specific units and abilities.
-However, it is not only the player’s faction choice, but also the faction choice of the opponents which will affect gameplay.
-Which abilities will you have to counter?
-Will you have to defend yourself against many agile units, or against strong giants?
-How much space do you have on the board to spread out?
-The faction constellation significantly affects the game, and it is essential to adapt your strategy.
-A play which virtually guarantees success in one game can be hopeless in another.
-As a player, you should never rely solely on the stats and abilities of your faction.
+At the beginning of the game, each player chooses a faction that has its own specific units and abilities.
+Not only your own faction choice, but also the choice of your fellow players influences your own playing style: Against which abilities do I have to be prepared?
+Do I have to arm myself against many agile units or against strong giants?
+How much space do I have on the board to spread out?
+The faction constellation has a major influence on the premise of the game, and the adaptation of one's own strategy is essential: What promises victory in one game is not very promising in another.
+As a player, you should never rely solely on the values and abilities of your faction.

-The choice of factions also affects the game itself.
-Aside from their specific abilities, factions also come with their own missions and goals, which they have to fulfil in the course of the game.
-While missions can only be completed by the faction itself, goals can be fulfilled by all players, which will bring in additional victory points.
+The selection of factions also influences the game itself.
+In addition to their specific special abilities, the factions also contribute missions and goals that have to be accomplished during the course of the game.
+While the completion of missions is reserved only for the faction itself, the goals can be fulfilled by all players, which earns additional victory points.

-Aside from the enemy factions, the player must also keep Tsukuyumi and his minions in check.
-Whoever conquers the moon and holds it until the end of the round will also be awarded an additional victory point.
+In addition to the opposing factions, Tsukuyumi and his henchmen must also be kept in check.
+If you can capture the moon and hold it until the end of the round, you will also be awarded a victory point.